dehora/outland/README.md

 - **Incident management**: A point of flags is to allow features to be turned off quickly, faster than any rollback/rollforward mechanism you might have.
 If the flag system is a internal bolt-on to whatever the team happens to run, then first level oncall is going to have to delve into that to turn it off.
 The chances are I am not going to toggle an item directly in your ZooKeeper or Database thing _especially_ if it's being used for other functionality - you're getting paged to do that.
 I feel much better about a service interface that offers the least power needed to change the state.

-## Understanding Outland Feature Flags
+# Outland Feature Flag Model

 In summary: